DeclanRussell/NvidiaAIDenoiser/README.md

 ```

 # Licence info
-This has no licence, do whatever you want with it just don't sue me if it breaks something!
+This licence has an MIT licence.